-On the Notes Closing Date, Products Corporation, the Guarantors and the representatives of the initial purchasers of the 53/4% Senior Notes entered into a Registration Rights Agreement, pursuant to which Products Corporation and the Guarantors agreed with the representatives of the initial purchasers, for the benefit of the holders of the 53/4% Senior Notes, that Products Corporation would, at its cost, among other things: (i) file a registration statement with respect to the 53/4% Senior Notes within 150 days after the Notes Closing Date to be used in connection with the exchange of the 53/4% Senior Notes and related guarantees for publicly registered notes and related guarantees with substantially identical terms in all material respects (except for the transfer restrictions relating to the 53⁄4% Senior Notes and interest rate increases as described below); (ii) use its reasonable best efforts to cause the applicable registration statement to become effective under the Securities Act within 210 days after the Notes Closing Date; and (iii) use its reasonable best efforts to effect an exchange offer of the 53⁄4% Senior Notes and the related guarantees for registered notes and related guarantees within 270 days after the Notes Closing Date.
-In addition, under certain circumstances, Products Corporation was required to file a shelf registration statement to cover resales of the 53⁄4% Senior Notes.
-If Products Corporation failed to satisfy such obligations, it was obligated to pay additional interest to each holder of the 53⁄4% Senior Notes that were subject to transfer restrictions, with respect to the first 90-day period immediately following any such failure, at a rate of 0.25% per annum on the principal amount of the 53⁄4% Senior Notes that were subject to transfer restrictions held by such holder.
-The amount of additional interest increased by an additional 0.25% per annum with respect to each subsequent 90-day period until all registration requirements were satisfied, up to a maximum amount of additional interest of 0.50% per annum on the principal amount of the 53⁄4% Senior Notes that were subject to transfer restrictions.
+On the Notes Closing Date, Products Corporation, the Guarantors and the representatives of the initial purchasers of the 54% Senior Notes entered into a Registration Rights Agreement, pursuant to which Products Corporation and the Guarantors agreed with the representatives of the initial purchasers, for the benefit of the holders of the 54% Senior Notes, that Products Corporation would, at its cost, among other things: (i) file a registration statement with respect to the 54% Senior Notes within 150 days after the Notes Closing Date to be used in connection with the exchange of the 54% Senior Notes and related guarantees for publicly registered notes and related guarantees with substantially identical terms in all material respects (except for the transfer restrictions relating to the 54% Senior Notes and interest rate increases as described below); (ii) use its reasonable best efforts to cause the applicable registration statement to become effective under the Securities Act within 210 days after the Notes Closing Date; and (iii) use its reasonable best efforts to effect an exchange offer of the 54% Senior Notes and the related guarantees for registered notes and related guarantees within 270 days after the Notes Closing Date.
+In addition, under certain circumstances, Products Corporation was required to file a shelf registration statement to cover resales of the 54% Senior Notes.
+If Products Corporation failed to satisfy such obligations, it was obligated to pay additional interest to each holder of the 54% Senior Notes that were subject to transfer restrictions, with respect to the first 90-day period immediately following any such failure, at a rate of 0.25% per annum on the principal amount of the 54% Senior Notes that were subject to transfer restrictions held by such holder.
+The amount of additional interest increased by an additional interest of 0.50% per annum on the principal amount of the 54% Senior Notes that were subject to transfer restrictions.

 On December 24, 2013, Products Corporation, consummated an offer to exchange Products Corporation's 53⁄4% Senior Notes for new notes, with substantially the same terms, but which were registered under the Securities Act.
 By having the registration statement declared effective by the SEC on November 22, 2013, Products Corporation cured the first registration default that occurred under the Registration Rights Agreement, because the Registration Statement had not been declared effective by September 6, 2013.
 By consummating the Exchange Offer on December 24, 2013, Products Corporation cured the second registration default under the Registration Rights Agreement, that occurred because Products Corporation had not consummated the Exchange Offer by November 5, 2013.
-The first registration default caused the interest on the 53⁄4% Senior Notes to increase from 5.75% per annum to 6.00% per annum from September 7, 2013 through December 5, 2013 and the second registration default caused the interest on the 53⁄4% Senior Notes resumed accruing at the original rate of 5.75% per annum effective from such date.
+The first registration default caused the interest on the 53⁄4% Senior Notes to increase from 5.75% per annum from September 7, 2013 through December 5, 2013 and the second registration default caused the interest on the 53⁄4% Senior Notes to increase to 6.25% per annum from December 6, 2013 through December 23, 2013.
+With Products Corporation having consummated the Exchange Offer on December 24, 2013, interest on the 53⁄4% Senior Notes resumed accruing at the original rate of 5.75% per annum effective from such date.
 The Company recorded additional interest expense of \$0.4 million during the year ended December 31, 2013 with respect to the registration defaults.